DZBohan/DZBohan/README.md

 -  🏥 I was a bioinformatician at USC Norris Cancer Center

--  👨‍🎓 I was an MS student at USC studying biotech and bioinformatician
+-  👨‍🎓 I was an MS student at USC studying biotech and bioinformatics

 # Contact